ecos-platypus/shim-review/README.md

 -------------------------------------------------------------------------------
 ### What changes were made since your SHIM was last signed?
 -------------------------------------------------------------------------------
-We updated from version 15.0 to the current release (15.5) since our last shim was signed by Microsoft.
+We updated from version 15.0 to the current release (15.6) since our last shim was signed by Microsoft (see https://github.com/rhboot/shim-review/issues/228#issuecomment-1054159341 and https://github.com/rhboot/shim-review/issues/228#issuecomment-1066536654 for background; our old signed shim is attached to the second comment as proof).
 We started with upstream shim and only applied a minimal set of patches for security and compatibility reasons.
 We include 3 custom patches that enforce secure mode and disable allowlist functionality and dynamic second stage loader detection (see the `What patches are being applied and why` section of `README.md` in our `shim-review` fork).